RoboSubLA/SeniorDesign21-22/sensing_and_actuation/readme.md

 # Sensing And Actuation
 This folder contains code for all the sensors and actuators.

-We have the following packages
+## Nodes
+In the `src` folder you can find these different nodes:

+### arduino
+This nodes contain the arduino code.
+It will have the barometer and sonar attached to it.

+### imu
+This node contains the code for connecting to and getting data from the imu.
+This is written in c++.

+### dvl
+This node contains the code for connecting to and getting data from the dvl

+### hydrophones
+This node contains the code for connecting to and getting data from the hydrophones

+### dummy_data
+You can run this node and will publish dummy data for all the sensors.
+It also provides a user interface to alter the data it publishes.

 ## hydrophones